logan-tm/little-tech-ops/README.md

 LTO is a simulation of a technician warehouse, dispatching techs to complete "jobs" with materials and equipment.

 This README is a WIP, it will be updated as time goes on.

+Note: "Littleton" is a play on words with the word "little" and is not derived from a real location.